 Why should we learn to practice Extreme Acceptance?
 Well, here are a few reasons to consider.
 First, just because you deny reality does not mean that problems just go away.
 In fact, the opposite is true: The more we make an ongoing habit of denying reality, the worse our problems get—not better!
 Another reason to practice Extreme Acceptance is because pain cannot be avoided anyway.
 Pain is simply a fact of life.
 We all have pain.
 A baby’s first emotional response to life is to cry.
 Why?
 Because coming into this world is painful…just ask the mother!
 And even death is sometimes painful.
 And then there’s plenty of pain in between.
 So in short, it’s not possible to avoid all that pain, no matter how hard we try.
 Another reason to practice Extreme Acceptance is something we have already seen: We must accept reality before we can change it!
 Accepting reality is indeed painful, since we are becoming more aware of painful things that we would prefer to ignore.
 But eventually, Extreme Acceptance leads to peace and freedom.
 Why?
 Because Extreme Acceptance puts us in a better position to deal with reality (Linehan, 2015).

-Since Extreme Acceptance can be such a difficult idea to grasp, here are two formulas that help explain this concept better:
+Since Extreme Acceptance can be such a difficult idea to grasp, here are two formulas that help me understand this concept better:

-    For practical exercises to learn more about Extreme Acceptance, please refer to my new workbook: DBT Skills Workbook for PTSD: Practical Exercises for Overcoming Trauma and Post-Traumatic Stress Disorder…coming soon in 2019!
+For practical exercises to learn more about Extreme Acceptance, please refer to my new workbook: DBT Skills Workbook for PTSD: Practical Exercises for Overcoming Trauma and Post-Traumatic Stress Disorder!